IBM Cloud Docs

 Configuring the VMware virtual machine host

-Before you begin the configuration process, make sure that the following prerequisites are met:
+Before you begin the configuration process, make sure that the following requirements are met:

 • IBM Cloud® Bare Metal Servers with VMware® ESXi are provisioned with proper storage configuration and ESXi login credentials.

-• IBM Cloud® Windows physical or Virtual Servers in the same data center as the IBM Cloud® Bare Metal Servers.
-Including Public IP address of the IBM Cloud® Windows VM and login credentials.
+• IBM Cloud® Windows physical or Virtual Servers is available in the same data center as the IBM Cloud® Bare Metal Servers.
+Make sure that you know the public IP address of the IBM Cloud® Windows server and the login credentials.

-• A computer with internet access, and with the web browser software and a Remote Desktop Protocol (RDP) client installed.
+• You have a computer with internet access, and with the web browser software and a Remote Desktop Protocol (RDP) client installed.

 1. From an internet-connected computer, start an RDP client and establish an RDP session to the IBM Cloud® Virtual Servers that is provisioned in the same data center where vSphere vCenter is installed.